 You can customize your Dock with favorite applications, a document you update daily, or maybe a folder containing your favorite recipes - use the Dock for anything you need quick access to.

 Adding an application, file, or folder to the Dock is as easy as 1-2-3:

-- 1. Open a Finder window that contains an application, a file, a folder, a URL, or a disk icon that you use frequently. - 2.
-Click the item you want to add to the Dock.
+1. Open a Finder window that contains an application, a document file, or a folder you use frequently.